How to improve training and development in an organization

 Using a prioritisation framework like the Eisenhower Matrix below can be effective in helping you distinguish and prioritise your tasks according to importance and urgency.

 Figure 2: The Eisenhower Matrix

 In the same way employee growth comes with time and continuous learning, the implementation process must be refined over time to shine.
 For leaders who take the time to develop their training and development as well as create a culture of learning and open communication, not only will they see their employees evolve, but they will also find greater success in engaging and retaining them.

 Training and development give people a chance to expand and chart their professional growth.
 The companies that upskill are the ones that will retain their employees and win the talent war – Nic Taylor, Regional Director, ASPAC, Airswift

 Employee training and development are cited as core components in various reports on talent retention.
-The Airswift white paper discusses it in detail along with a series of other practices that companies can implement to improve their talent retention strategy.
+The Airswift white paper discusses it in detail and a series of other practices companies can implement to improve their talent retention strategy.

 Featuring recommendations from various experts within Airswift, our white paper addresses some of the issues that have been on the minds of business leaders such as: